yashsrivastava16/yashsrivastava16/README.md

 - 👋 Hi, I’m @yashsrivastava16
-- 👀 I’m interested in ...
+- 👀 I’m interested in applying my knowledge..
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning reactjs.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some js projects
 <!---
 yashsrivastava16/yashsrivastava16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.